raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 up protocol development, shortens protocol upgrade timelines, and reduces coordination overhead.

-This FIP proposes to promote the FVM built-in actors codebase (forked from the Forest client), to the status of **_canonical_ built-in actors**.
-Clients should adopt this codebase, but they may choose to pursue their own.
+This FIP proposes to promote the [FVM built-in actors] codebase to the status of **_canonical_ built-in actors**.
+These actors were forked from the Forest client, and they currently live in the [filecoin-project/ref-fvm] repo.
+There are plans to extract them to a standalone repo.

+This decision would have a few practical implications:

+1. The canonical actors would become a common-good codebase for the Filecoin network, with all implementors collaborating around it.
+2. Implementations would embed the canonical WASM bytecode into their binaries.
+The concrete mechanismsm are implementation-dependent.
+3. Network upgrades would agree on the exact CodeCIDs of built-in actors to enable at a fork.

 ##### Native actors